MJKWoolnough/ics/README.md

 type PropAction uint8
 ```

-PropAction defines the action to be invoked when an alarm is triggered
+PropAction defines the action to be invoked when an alarm is triggered.

 ```go
 const (